6 Smart Ways to Invest In Nigeria With A Small Amount of Money

 Another way to invest in Nigeria with a small amount money is via mutual funds.
 With as little as N5,000 you can invest in some very viable mutual funds in Nigeria and relax to see your money grow.

 A mutual fund is a collective investment scheme set up by a professional money manager.
-The money manager pools funds from diversed group of people and invest it in profitable financial instruments.
-The return on investment is distributed amongst all who have contributed to the fund.
+The money manager pools funds from diverse group of people and invest it in profitable financial instruments.

-In 2018, it was estimated that the mutual fund market in Nigeria was worth N600 bilion ($1.96 billion) with an average returns of approximately 15 percent.
+In 2018, it was estimated that the mutual fund market in Nigeria was worth N600 billion ($1.96 billion) with an average returns of approximately 15 percent.

 Going by the history of performance of the available funds, some of the best mutual funds in the market based on the 2018 study include: